Annual Surgery, Intervention, and Engineering Symposium

 Dr. Rob Sweet received his medical degree (alpha omega alpha) from the University of Minnesota in 1997.
 After a urology residency at the University of Washington in Seattle in 2003, he became Attending Physician/Acting Assistant Professor of Urology and held a 2-year Health Policy Scholarship from the American Foundation for Urological Diseases (AFUD).
 In 2004 Dr. Sweet co-founded the Institute for Surgical and Interventional Simulation (ISIS) at the University of Washington.
 He currently holds the positions of Associate Professor of Urology at the University of Minnesota, and is Director of the Medical School’s Simulation Programs and the Kidney Stone Program.
 He is the Principal Investigator of numerous simulation research and development projects including the University of Minnesota MedSim Combat Casualty Training Consortium.

-delivered by L. Nelson Hopkins, MD, FACS
+L. Nelson Hopkins, MD, FACS

 SUNY Distinguished Professor